 The program fee in which the student transfers is applicable for future payments.
 If the student is transferring from a low fee program to a higher fee program, the difference in the fee already paid is also due.
 If a student is transferring from a program of high fee to low fee, past fee paid remains unadjusted.

 Student may face situations in which they find it necessary to migrate from USA to another university.
 These students must submit an application for ‘Migration NOC’ at the ‘Office of Admissions and Records.’
 The application must be submitted two months prior to the completion of last semester.
 Application is entertained after the verification from accounts office and Library.
-University issues a final transcript to such students on completion of the formalities.
+University issues a provisional transcript to such students on completion of the formalities.
 These students can join back by applying for admission two months prior to start of semester.
 A re-registration fee of Rs.
-5,000 is applicable.
+10,000 is applicable.

 A semester is of 18 weeks duration or 4 months.
 Teaching is carried out for 16 weeks and two weeks are devoted for examinations.